-For 35 years, Western New England University has the Regional Social Work Conference.
-The conference is a joint effort of Western New England University’s Bachelor of Social Work program, Social Work Advisory Council, and Office of Professional Development.
-The event has grown to encompass more than 40 workshops designed to enhance the knowledge and skills of social workers and human services professionals of all experience levels.
+For 38 years, Western New England University has hosted the Regional Social Work Conference.
+The conference is a joint effort of Western New England University’s Bachelor of Social Work program, Social Work Advisory Council, and Office of Enrollment Management.
 Presentations focus on important issues facing working professionals when dealing with children and families, the elderly, mental health, substance abuse, multicultural issues, and personal development.

 Jim Quinn Human Service Award

 Rosa Espinosa is the Director of Family Based Services at the New North Citizens’ Council (NNCC), Inc. which provides advocacy, public and human services to Hampden County residents with an emphasis on the Hispanic/Latino community.
 At NNCC since 1989, her duties include one on one supervisions, case assignments, and meeting with social workers and coordinators for all area DCF offices.

 She coordinates with the Food Bank of Western Massachusetts on two sites distributing four times monthly and oversees and assists in the walk-in services mainly at the Gerena site.
 She also provides free notary services for those who often can’t afford the services but need them for all sorts of important reasons.